Native American Tuition Waiver

 Native students using the Native American Tuition Waiver to participate in FLC's engineering program, working in lab

-Not technically a scholarship, Fort Lewis College offers a tuition waiver for enrolled members or the children of an enrolled member of an American Indian Tribal Nation or Alaska Native Village recognized by the US federal government.
+Fort Lewis College offers a tuition waiver for enrolled citizens or the children of an enrolled citizen of an American Indian Tribal Nation or Alaska Native Village recognized by the US federal government.

-You will be responsible for all other costs associated with attendance, including books, student fees, and room and board.
+You are responsible for all other costs associated with attendance, including books, student fees, housing, and meal plans.
+You cannot combine the NATW with FLC merit tuition scholarships.

 How to receive a NATW

-You must apply to FLC and be accepted to begin the NATW process.
+Be accepted as a student to FLC to begin the NATW process.

 Undergraduate students